mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Federation isn't Enough {#federation}

-A widely known technique for avoiding centralization in Internet protocols is federation - that is, designing them in such a way that new instances of any centralized function are relatively easy to create while maintaining interoperability and connectivity with other instances, so that communication between two endpoints might traverse one or more intermediate servers.
+A widely known technique for avoiding centralization in Internet protocols is federation - that is, designing them in such a way that new instances of any intermediary or otherwise centralized function are relatively easy to create, and they are able to maintain interoperability and connectivity with other instances.

 The most prevalent (and successful) example of a federated Internet protocol is SMTP {{?RFC5321}}, as part of the e-mail suite of protocols.
 While e-mail uses DNS as the basis of naming (thus mitigating the centralisation of that function; see {{reuse}}), it still requires a way to route a message to a specific user based upon that name.